Six killed in violence on disputed Assam-Meghalaya border | Law-Order

 Police reinforcements were rushed to the spot when the forest guards contacted Zirikending police station.
 After the police reached the spot, a large number of people from Meghalaya armed with 'daos' (daggers) and other weapons gathered at the spot around 5 am, the officer said.

-The mob surrounded the forest guards and the police personnel demanding immediate release of those arrested and attacked them which prompted the police to resort to firing to bring the situation under control, Ali said.
+The mob attacked the forest guards and the police personnel, demanding immediate release of those arrested, which prompted the police to resort to firing to bring the situation under control, Ali said.

 ''A forest home guard and three persons from the Khasi community of Meghalaya were killed in the incident.
 The situation is under control now,'' the SP said.